 How we’re responding to the coronavirus risk

-the coronavirus outbreak has been an uncertain time for everyone, but by working closely with the relevant authorities, we’ve put all necessary measures in place to make our buildings as safe as they can be.
+The coronavirus outbreak has been an uncertain time for everyone, but by working closely with the relevant authorities, we’ve put all necessary measures in place to make our buildings as safe as they can be.

-This has been recognised by the British Safety Council, who have issued us with an assurance certificate, making Unite Students the first UK student accommodation provider to receive one.
+This has been recognised by the British Safety Council, who have issued us with an assurance statement, making Unite Students the first UK student accommodation provider to receive one.
 This means that our policies, procedures and protocols relating to the control of Covid-19 have been assessed and meet the current UK government guidelines on best practice.

 Measures include social distancing safeguards, enhanced cleaning standards, the use of PPE and hand sanitiser stations in all of our properties.
 For more information on our response to coronavirus, view our pledge.